Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/alerts.md

 Immunity evaluates your traffic every minute, and creates an alert when it detects an anomalous event on either of two entity types: endpoint traffic and consumer traffic.

 * `Endpoint alerts` are generated from traffic belonging to one specific endpoint, for example, `GET www.testendpoint/start`.
 * `Consumer alerts` are generated from any traffic in a Workspace belonging to a registered Kong consumer.
-This traffic is identified by the consumer id.
+This traffic is identified by the consumer ID.

 There are six types of alerts that Immunity can create for either endpoints or consumers: